- About SCAN

 It improves the investigation of cases through increased collaboration and information sharing among team members.
 The team improves treatment by immediately linking children and their non-offending parents or caregivers to ongoing therapeutic services, which are available onsite at the CAC.

-The CAC’s have established MDTs in the Cities of Richmond and Colonial Heights, and counties of Cumberland, Henrico, Louisa, New Kent, and Prince George.
-SCAN provides services to other families in the Greater Richmond area on a courtesy basis.
+The CAC’s have established MDTs in the Cities of Richmond and Charles City, and counties of Cumberland, Henrico, Louisa, New Kent, and Prince George and provides services to other localities on a courtesy basis.

 Visit the Child Advocacy Center

 We welcome you to join us on a tour at the Henrico Child Advocacy Center.
 If you are interested in taking a tour, please contact Kristen Byrd at (804) 257-7226 or Kbyrd@grscan.com for more information or to register.